K-Pop's Emphasis on Artist Well-Being: How BTS and BLACKPINK Are Leading the Charge in 2026

 The Rise of Well-Being Initiatives in the K-Pop Industry

-• HYBE's new program offers artists access to professional counselors, a direct result of feedback from BTS members.
+• HYBE's program gives every artist access to professional counselors—a direct result of BTS members speaking up.

 BTS: Pioneers in Advocating for Mental Health and Creativity